 All expressions need to have this getter for complicated type-related reasons.

-Simply add this getter for your expression and always return undefined
+Simply add this getter for your expression and always return undefined from it:

 import { type Expression, type OperationNode, sql } from 'kysely'